 Run interruptible workloads at scale on VMs and VMSS

 With Azure Spot Virtual Machines (Spot VMs), you’ll be able to access unused Azure compute capacity at deep discounts—up to 90 percent compared to pay-as-you-go prices.* You pay up to the maximum price that you optionally agree to in advance.
 Spot VMs are ideal for workloads that can be interrupted, providing scalability while reducing costs.
 You get unique Azure pricing and benefits when running Windows Server workloads on Spot VMs.

-* The maximum discounts will be available when variable pricing becomes effective.
-Actual discounts may vary based on region, VM type, and Azure compute capacity available when the workload is deployed.
+* Actual discounts may vary based on region, VM type, and Azure compute capacity available when the workload is deployed.

 Select VM or VM scale sets

 Get Spot VM pricing for Azure VMs or VM scale sets (VMSS).
 Select the right deployment model based on your preferences and the characteristics of your application.

 Spot VM prices will change as necessary and will vary based on available capacity.
 Workloads will be evicted when:

 - The current price is higher than the maximum price that you agree to pay.

 - Azure no longer has available compute capacity and needs to reallocate its resources.

 Run recommended workloads